Donald Trump UK visit: All you need to know

-Labour leader Jeremy Corbyn has refused to attend Mr Trump's state banquet, accusing the president of using "racist and misogynist rhetoric", while Liberal Democrat leader Sir Vince Cable has also declined an invitation to attend.
+Labour leader Jeremy Corbyn refused to attend Mr Trump's state banquet, accusing the president of using "racist and misogynist rhetoric", while Liberal Democrat leader Sir Vince Cable also declined an invitation.

 Others argue that the US is a key ally of the UK and that Mr Trump should be welcomed accordingly.

-What happened during his working visit to the UK?
+What happened during his working visit to the UK in 2018?

 It was certainly eventful.